softwaresaved/ssi-handbook/ssi-handbook/pmo_procedures_for_ssi_staff.md

 -->

-**Task:** Booking and paying for a venue / catering on a Fellow's behalf
 Note – this is the exception rather than the norm.
 Usually Fellows book & pay for their own travel, then reclaim (see 1.1).
 Booking on someone's behalf is made in special circumstances, e.g. when costs would be prohibitive.